 Medicinal Cannabis is a term that covers a broad range of products developed from the cannabis plant or the chemical compounds it produces, such as cannabinoids.
-These products are used for medical purposes to treat or relieve the symptoms of a variety of diseases, illnesses and injuries.

 Cannabis contains over 400 individual compounds, including cannabinoids, terpenes and flavonoids.
 The two most commonly researched and used cannabinoids are: